- biodegradable or compostable bags or packaging

 We accept all food waste and garden waste in your green organics bin:

-Make sure flax or cabbage trees or anything are no larger than 70cm in length and 7.5cm in diameter so they can break down at our processing plant.
+Make sure flax, cabbage trees or anything larger than 70cm in length or 7.5cm in diameter, go in the red bin as they can break the machinery at our organics processing plant.

 It has a handy lookup tool so you can find out what goes in each bin as well as reminders to take the bins out each week.

 Each year, the organics processing plant processes approximately 45,000 tonnes of organic material from green bins.